burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 # Price

 Clients are very keen to get a fixed price up front for software build.
-This is understandable in an industry where projects, especially large complex ones, often goes over budget.
+This is understandable in an industry where projects, especially large complex ones, often go over budget.

 # Why do Organisations  Seek These Types of Engagements?

 The traditional fixed price contract is seen by the many as the best tool for limiting risk of non-delivery.
-Orgnisations are used to drawing up contracts in this way for various elements of their business and feel comfortable with this approach.
+Organisations are used to drawing up contracts in this way for various elements of their business and feel comfortable with this approach.

  Unfortunately this is not normally the best for building software and there are much better ways of managing risk and predictability using iterative delivery methods.